 Dr. Danbee “Tauntaun” Kim (she/her/they/them) is a Korean-American neuroscientist and teacher who earned her BSc in Brain and Cognitive Sciences from MIT, where they also spent 10 years acting, directing, choreographing, costuming, and writing original content for the MIT Musical Theater Guild.
 While completing her PhD with Adam Kampff at the Champalimaud Neuroscience Program, Danbee authored of a graphic novel version of their doctoral dissertation called The First VIRS.

-João is a roboticist and software engineer with a long experience developing real-time interactive applications.
+João (he/him) is a roboticist and software engineer with a long experience developing real-time interactive applications.
 Having worked for pioneer tech startups in robotics and augmented reality, he is used to mixing sensors, actuators, and embedded systems to create next generation human computer interfaces.
 His projects span many fields, including technologically enhanced dance performances, interactive museums, and autonomous search and rescue robots.

 More recently, João joined the Champalimaud Neuroscience Programme to help design high-end systems for electrophysiology.
 He also collaborated in the development of the Bonsai programming language.

-Pavel is a MD. and PhD in Neuroscience (SISSA, Trieste, Italy) with more than 15 years of research experience in the fields of animal and human physiology, and behaviour.
+Pavel (he/him) is a MD. and PhD in Neuroscience (SISSA, Trieste, Italy) with more than 15 years of research experience in the fields of animal and human physiology, and behaviour.
 He is passionate about developing new tools that make research easier, and more fun.
 For the past 6 years, Pavel has been working on elucidating the molecular and neuronal mechanisms controlling feeding behaviour in the lab of Carlos Ribeiro at Champalimaud Research, using Drosophila melanogaster as a model organism.